lxtwin/bunch_of_scripts/README.md

 # bunch_of_scripts
-Just a bunch of scripts and samplesto go here
+Just a bunch of scripts and samples to go here